soderling-lab/SynaptopathyProteomics/docs/Methods.md

 p values were then calculated from these null distributions using the estimator described by Phipson and Smyth (2010), which provides a conservative estimate of the p value appropriate for multiple testing adjustment (Supplemental
 Experimental Procedures).

+Given a network partition at a given resolution:
+Get observed statistics for a module in the opposite (test) graph (e.g. KO module avg.edge weight in WT graph).
+Get nulls from 10,000 randomizations of the test graph.
+Compare observed versus NULL distributions.
+Correct p.values for n comparisons.
+If observed statistic is significantly greater than null -> preserved.
+If observed statistic is significantly less than null --> divergent.
+WT Modules that are divergent in the KO graph coorespond to LOF.
+KO Modules that are divergent in the WT graph coorespond to GOF.

+# Criterion for preservation/divergence can be weak or strong.
+If weak, then requirement is ANY significant stats.
+If strong, then requirement is ALL significant stats.

+# Module statistics:
+ 1. avg.weight - (average edge weight) assumes positive edges - calculated
+    from network.
+ 2. coherence (module coherence) - calculated from modules summary profile.
+ 3. cor.cor (concordance of correlation structure) - calculated from
+    correlation matrix.
+ 4. cor.degree - assumes positive edges - calculated from network.
+ 5. cor.contrib (concordance of node contribution) - calculated from modules summary profile.
+ 6. avg.cor (density of correlation structure) - calculate from correlation matrix.
+ 7. avg.contrib (average node contribution) - calculated from modules summary

 ## Data and Software availability
 Data processing and statistical analyses were performed using R version 3.5.1